Godzilla (comics): Miniseries

 An eighth five-issue miniseries called Godzilla: Monsters & Protectors was published from April – July 2021, aimed at a younger audience.
 This was followed by a five issue sequel subtitled All Hail the King that ran from October 2022-February 2023 and a one-shot conclusion titled Summer Smash in July 2023.

 Godzilla: Here There Be Dragons, a five-issue miniseries pitting Godzilla against Sir Francis Drake, ran from June–November 2023.
 It was followed by Godzilla: Here There Be Dragons II - Sons of Giants, which ran from June–November 2024, which focused on a secret society of kaiju worshippers covering up their existence led by Thomas Jefferson.
 A conclusion to the trilogy Godzilla: Here There Be Aliens is set to begin releasing in May 2025.

 Godzilla: War for Humanity was a five issue miniseries published from August 2023-May 2024, pitting Godzilla against an infectious fungus kaiju called Zoospora.

 Godzilla: Skate or Die was a five issue miniseries that was published from June to November 2024, focused on a group of Australian teenagers having to deal with their skate park being in the crossfire of a battle between Godzilla and Varan.

 Godzilla's Monsterpiece Theatre was a three issue miniseries by Tom Scioli that ran from October 2024 to January 2025 pitting Godzilla against Jay Gatsby, Sherlock Holmes, the protagonist of The Time Machine, Dracula, and Frankenstein's monster.
+It would be followed in 2026 by the anthology series Godzilla's Monsterpiece Theatre Presents, which placed Godzilla into different stories each issue consisting of Romeo and Juliet, The Odyssey, War of the Worlds and The Wonderful Wizard of Oz with Scioli providing a serialized Godzilla vs. Robin Hood story as a backup feature.

 Godzilla: Heist is a five issue miniseries currently set to begin publishing in February 2025.

+Sonic the Hedgehog X Godzilla is a crossover miniseries with IDW Publishing's Sonic the Hedgehog comic series and set to release in 2026.